If your teen is in immediate crisis:

 A downloadable of "How To Talk To Your Teen"

-How do I get YR into my teens school, youth group, club, etc.
+How do I get Yellow Ribbon into my teen's school, youth group, club, etc.?

 One of the best things you can do to help get the Yellow Ribbon Program into a specific community is talk to the stake-holders.